soopercorp/cloudapp-rb/README.md

 ## LICENSE
-This is a fork of a couple of scripts, one of them is unlicensed and the other has a license is as follows:

-    This software (lol, cmon now it's just a script) is provided as-is, so if it causes you any pain or chaos, don't sue me.

-I don't know if I can add my own license, but if I can, then it is the MIT License
+I think I can add my own license to the modification/contribution. then it is the MIT License

     (The MIT License)